Master of Science in Electrical and Computer Engineering Degree Requirements

-The department offers two Master of Science degree plans.
+The department offers two traditional MS degree plans.
 Both require a total of 30 credit hours.

 • Plan I consists of 24-26 credit hours of coursework, plus four to six hours of master's thesis credit.

-• Plan II does not include a thesis (a thesis is optional for an MS degree).
+• Plan II does not include a thesis, and is coursework only.

 Table of Contents